Appellate court

+An appellate court may also review the lower judge's discretionary decisions, such as whether the judge properly granted a new trial or disallowed evidence.
+The lower court's decision is allowed to stand unless it is an "abuse of discretion".
+This standard tends to be even more deferential than the "clear error" standard.

 Before hearing any case, the court must have jurisdiction to consider the appeal.
 The authority of appellate courts to review the decisions of lower courts varies widely from one jurisdiction to another.
 In some areas, the appellate court has limited powers of review.
-Generally, an appellate court's judgment provides the final directive of the appeals courts as to the matter appealed, setting out with specificity the court's determination that the action appealed from should be affirmed, reversed, remanded or modified.
-Depending on the type of case and the decision below, appellate review primarily consists of: an entirely new hearing (a non trial de novo); a hearing where the appellate court gives deference to factual findings of the lower court; or review of particular legal rulings made by the lower court (an appeal on the record).
+Generally, an appellate court's judgment provides the final directive of the appeals court as to the matter appealed, setting out with specificity the court's determination that the action appealed from should be affirmed, reversed, remanded or modified.
+Depending on the type of case and the decision below, appellate review primarily consists of either an entirely new hearing (a non trial de novo), a hearing where the appellate court gives deference to the factual findings of the lower court, or a hearing to review particular legal rulings made by the lower court (an appeal on the record).

 Bifurcation of civil and criminal appeals

 While many appellate courts have jurisdiction over all cases decided by lower courts, some systems have appellate courts divided by the type of jurisdiction they exercise.
 Some jurisdictions have specialized appellate courts, such as the Texas Court of Criminal Appeals, which only hears appeals raised in criminal cases, and the U.S. Court of Appeals for the Federal Circuit, which has general jurisdiction but derives most of its caseload from patent cases, on one hand, and appeals from the Court of Federal Claims on the other.
 In the United States, Alabama, Tennessee, and Oklahoma also have separate courts of criminal appeals.
 Texas and Oklahoma have the final determination of criminal cases vested in their respective courts of criminal appeals, while Alabama and Tennessee allow decisions of its court of criminal appeals to be finally appealed to the state supreme court.